hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 You can pick any name that is meaningful to you.
 However, see [Container and Object Naming](#naming) for restrictions on container names.
 In addition, the target and source object names may be the same name.
-This allows you to change the Content-Type of an object - an operation that is not normally allowed directly.
+This allows you to change the metadata of individual items without having to specify the values of all the other metadata items in the request.

 **Request Data**